Cities Uncovered – Edinburgh versus Glasgow

 From Michelin stars to cocktail bars in Edinburgh

 The best analogy for the difference between Scotland’s first cities is this: Glasgow will arrive at a party polished in an Italian completo with a hint of a shine to it, while Edinburgh will rock up in her mother’s tailored, hand-me-down tweed ensemble wearing Parisian lingerie underneath.
 The two get on more often than they don’t and while never quite understanding each other entirely, they complement rather than contradict.

 If you’re looking for live music and clubs with all the spills and thrills, do not head east on the M8 – Edinburgh no longer knows how to do it properly (aside from December or August, when nearly every bar stays opens until 3am and clubs sashay around until 5).
 But it’s not quite that simple anymore.
-No longer does Edinburgh’s cocktail bar scene look down its hawthorn strainer at Glasgow’s bustling Finnieston area.
+No longer does Edinburgh’s cocktail bar scene look down its hawthorn strainer at Glasgow’s Finnieston area with its big site bars.
 The city is constantly evolving and improving, with independent bars finally making their mark.

 When comparing these two cities there’s one elephant in the room – the question of Michelin stars, with Edinburgh sporting four, compared to Glasgow with, well, zip.
 The Kitchin, 21212, Martin Wishart and Number One have all kept their stars this year and we have the pleasure of working with the first three of the four.

 Edinburgh’s dining scene has developed a sense of confidence that is reflected in its wine lists, with 800 bin lists still available in places like The Witchery and Prestonfield.
 However, there’s a recent move to shorter, more esoteric lists that look beyond the classic regions.
 The Kitchin has just added Bodega Garzon’s Albarino and Tannat (from Uruguay) to their tasting menu and sommelier Remi Bourg just loves the versatility of these wines.